-Dr Costas Karageorghis is a reader in sport psychology and Divisional Lead for Sport, Health and Exercise Sciences.
+Costas Karageorghis is a professor in sport and exercise psychology and Divisional Lead for Sport, Health and Exercise Sciences.
 From 2009-14, he served as Deputy Head (Research) of the former School of Sport and Education and led preparations for two REF2014 subject submissions (Sports-Related and Education).
 The Sports-Related submission was the top-ranked at Brunel and placed 5th nationally (research power) while the Education submission was the most improved at Brunel.
 Costas has established an international reputation for his research into the psychological, psychophysiological and neurophysiological effects of music.
 He has captured 25 research grants during his academic career including, most recently, an Economic and Social Research Council (ESRC) project grant to study the use of music in the regulation of emotions.

 Costas is the author of two textbooks, 12 book chapters, 80 peer-reviewed journal articles and 100 professional papers in sport and exercise psychology.
-He has made more than 100 conference presentations and given numerous invited presentations at national and international conferences, including 10 keynote lectures.
+He has made more than 100 conference presentations and given numerous invited presentations at national and international conferences, including 12 keynote lectures.
 Costas has also delivered six public lectures in recent years with an upcoming public lecture scheduled for the evening of 23 October at the Library of Congress in Washington, D.C.

 Costas’s music research has been featured in newspapers around the world; most recently in the Times, Independent, New York Times, Wall Street Journal, Washington Post and Sydney Morning Herald.
 In both 2011 and 2016 he was the recipient of the Sportesse Award for Sport and Exercise Sciences at the annual conference of the British Association of Sport and Exercise Sciences (BASES).
 The awards were for new theoretical and mechanistic work in the area of music and physical activity.
 In addition to the ESRC project, he is currently working on multi-modal stimulation during physical activity that entails the use of music, video images, virtual reality and visual primes.
 Such work is oriented towards enhancing people's sensory experiences during physical activity, with a view to increasing exercise adherence and promoting public health.